Tetanic fade: Overview

 In order to transduce an excitatory signal to the muscle, an indication must transduce from the presynaptic neuron's axon terminal, travel across the synaptic cleft and be received correctly in the post synaptic muscle tissue's motor end plate to produce the desired effect, at the right intensity.
-The signal that leaves the presynaptic neuron is in the form of Acetylcholine (Ach), a molecule that is released from stored vesicles at the terminal end of the neuron.
-Ach travels across the space of the synaptic cleft, to an Ach receptors on the sarcolemma of the motor end plate. shortly following its effect, the ach is being degraded by the enzymatic acetylcholinesterase.
+The signal propagates from the presynaptic neuron using neurotransmitter Acetylcholine (ACh), a molecule that is released from stored vesicles at the terminal end of the neuron.
+ACh travels across the space of the synaptic cleft to ACh receptors on the sarcolemma of the motor end plate.
+After unbinding from the receptors, ACh is broken down by the enzyme acetylcholinesterase.

-The Ach receptor is a ligand gated channel that once bound to Ach, goes through a conformational change that allows the flow of calcium, sodium, and potassium down their respective gradient.
-In large enough ion change an electrochemical potential will form, which is called an endplate potential (EPP).
+The ACh receptor is a ligand gated channel that goes through a conformational change when it binds to ACh, allowing the flow of calcium, sodium, and potassium down their respective gradients.
+With enough movement of these ions, an electrochemical potential will form, which is called an endplate potential (EPP).
 The EPP signal will be propagated through the motor end plate and to the T-tubules to affect the muscle filaments via sodium channels.
 These sodium channels have a brief activation window, after which they are inactivated until the end plate potential is restored to baseline levels.

 Responses to tetany in muscle tissue

 Without neuromuscular blocking agent

-Tetany in evoked stimulus, as defined in Morgan & Mikhail's Clinical Anesthesiology as a ~5 seconds of sustained stimulus of between 50 and a 100 Hz.
+Tetany in evoked stimulus, as defined in Morgan & Mikhail's Clinical Anesthesiology as a ≈5 seconds of sustained stimulus of between 50 and a 100 Hz.
 The reaction of muscle tissue to stimulus under no neuromuscular blockade should be equal in intensity throughout the stimulus: the first muscle twitch and last should be of roughly equal magnitude.
 Clinically it will present as equal muscle contraction throughout the duration of muscle stimulation.

 Under non-depolarizing neuromuscular blocking agent

-Non-depolarizing neuromuscular blocking agents (ie Rocuronium, Vecuronium) interact with Ach receptor without activating the channel, as well as preventing the binding of acetylcholine to it.
+Non-depolarizing neuromuscular blocking agents (i.e. Rocuronium, Vecuronium) interact with Ach receptor without activating the channel, as well as preventing the binding of acetylcholine to it.
 This blocks the signal propagation from the presynaptic neuron, and the severs the transduction of the excitatory signal from the synaptic cleft.

 Muscle tissue treated with a non-depolarizing neuromuscular blocking agents will produce an indicative response in the form of a tetanic fade, a diminishing response to tetanic stimulation where the initial intensity will be the highest, and the following ones will show lower and lower strength of response.